-It's so easy to get to … just head across Panama's iconic bridge, Puente de las Americas, and drive up the Pan-American Highway until you see the big green and white sign for Punta Chame on your left.
-Then the adventure will begin.
+It's so easy to get to … just head across Panama's iconic bridge, Puente de las Americas, and continue along the Pan-American Highway.
+About 90 minutes later you'll see the big green and white sign for Punta Chame on your left.
+Then the adventure begins.

-Then man-made lakes appeared that reminded us so much of the fish farms in Timor, Indonesia that when we found an open gate along the way we just had to drive in to explore a bit.
+Then man-made lakes appeared.
+They reminded us so much of the fish farms in Timor, Indonesia that when we found an open gate along the way we just had to drive in to explore a bit.
 Sure enough, it was laid out just the same, so that's probably what it was.

 As we drove further, small tidal lakes appeared with sun-bleached tree stumps sticking out of calm waters to reflect the mountains in the distance.
 We knew that the surf was near and the drive was almost over.

 Arriving at Punta Chame Beach

 If you go during the week like we did you may discover that you have the sun, sand and ocean to yourself.
 Once past a collection of buildings, the paved road comes to an end and tire tracks in the dirt wind down to the beach, proof that if you have a good 4×4, you can keep driving!

 A seemingly endless, peaceful and stunning white sand beach wraps around the point and beckons you to walk in peace and quiet, or to throw down the towel and jump into the waves.
 So we did.

 Once we'd spread our towels on the warm sand and shot a few photos, we slathered on sunscreen and hit the waves.
 The water was pleasantly warm and the views from the water wonderful.
 There were fluffy white clouds piling up over the land in the distance.
 They practically blended in with the white sand.